spectrocloud/librarium/docs/docs-content/getting-started/aws/aws.md

 are centered around a fictional case study company.
 This approach gives you a solution focused approach, while introducing you with Palette workflows and capabilities.

-## Case Study
+## 🧑‍🚀 Welcome to Spacetastic!

 Spacetastic Ltd., our fictional example company, is on a mission to teach its users about space.
-They have assembled a team of phycists and engineers who are passionate about astronomy and the universe.
+They have assembled a team of bright minds who are passionate about astronomy and the universe.
 They are a start up that is gaining popularity, as they expand their dashboards and grow their subscribers.
 Their small team has been in charge of developing new features alongside scaling and maintaining their infrastructure, but they are dedicated to providing the best astronomy education platform on Planet Earth.